 Our business is heavily dependent on our operations at our hub at Panama City's Tocumen International Airport.
-Substantially all of our Copa flights either depart from or arrive at our hub.
+Most of our Copa flights either depart from or arrive at our hub.
 Our operations and growth strategy is therefore highly dependent on its facilities and infrastructure, including the success of its multi-phase expansion projects, certain of which have been completed and others, such as Terminal 2, that are underway and have experienced important delays.
 One of the contractors responsible for the construction of Terminal 2, Norberto Odebrecht Construction, was subject to penalties in 2017 for its past practices related to project approvals.
 Their involvement in the construction of Terminal 2 may further delay completion of the expansion based on delays related to government approvals of individual projects or if they lack sufficient liquidity to complete their portion of the Tocumen International Airport.
-Terminal 2 is currently scheduled for completion toward the end of 2018.
-Due to the magnitude of the construction required for this new Terminal 2 currently under construction, we may experience logistical issues and/or be subject to further increases in passenger taxes and airport charges related to the financing of the construction.
+Terminal 2 is currently scheduled for completion toward the end of 2019.
+Due to the magnitude of the construction required for this new Terminal 2, we may experience logistical issues and/or be subject to further increases in passenger taxes and airport charges related to the financing of the construction.

 In addition, the hub-and-spoke structure of our operations is particularly dependent on the on-time arrival of tightly coordinated groupings of flights (or banks) to ensure that passengers can make timely connections to continuing flights.
-Like other airlines, we are subject to delays caused by factors beyond our control, including air traffic congestion at airports, adverse weather conditions and increased security measures.
-On September 18, 2017, our operations were affected by a power outage at Tocumen International Airport, which caused significant delays and cancellation of flights.
-Delays inconvenience passengers, reduce aircraft utilization and increase costs, all of which in turn negatively affect our profitability.
+Like other airlines, we are subject to delays caused by factors beyond our control, including air traffic congestion at airports, adverse weather conditions, power outages and increased security measures.
+Delays affect passengers, reduce aircraft utilization and increase costs, all of which in turn negatively affect our profitability.
 In addition, at its current utilization level, Tocumen International Airport has limited fuel storage capacity.
-In the event there is a disruption in the transport of fuel to the airport, we may be forced to suspend flights until the fuel tanks can be refueled.
+In the event there is a disruption in the transport of fuel to the airport, we may be forced to suspend flights, or do tankering, until fuel levels are reestablished.
 A significant interruption or disruption in service or fuel at Tocumen International Airport could have a serious impact on our business, financial condition and operating results.
+Nevertheless, new fuel storage capacity, consisting of three 1 million-gallon tanks, is expected to be added to existing storage capacity during 2019.
+This would increase airport storage capacity from 1.5 million to 4.5 million gallons, which represents approximately five days of fuel availability at current consumption levels.